 - Virtual currency wallet is a means for holding, storing and transferring bitcoins or other virtual currency.

-- A wallet provider is an entity that provides a virtual currency wallet which holds the user’s private keys.
-Wallet providers allows users, exchangers, and merchants to more easily conduct virtual currency transactions, maintains the customer’s virtual currency balance and also provides storage and transaction security.
+- A wallet provider is an entity that provides a virtual currency wallet that holds the user’s private keys.
+Wallet providers allow users, exchangers, and merchants to conduct virtual currency transactions, maintain the customer’s virtual currency balance and also provide storage and transaction security.

 Below are some of the common cryptocurrency types and their risk profiles.

 Conventional cryptocurrencies serve primarily as a means of holding and transmitting value, like fiat currency.
 Many, but not all, conventional coins split off (also known as hard-forked) from Bitcoin or were modifications of the Bitcoin code.